huggingface/datasets/docs/source/dataset_streaming.rst

 To shuffle your dataset, the :func:`datasets.IterableDataset.shuffle` method fills a buffer of size ``buffer_size`` and randomly samples examples from this buffer.
 The selected examples in the buffer are replaced by new examples.

-For instance, if your dataset contains 1,000,000 examples but buffer_size is set to 1,000, then shuffle will initially select a random examples from only the first 1,000 examples in the buffer.
+For instance, if your dataset contains 1,000,000 examples but ``buffer_size`` is set to 1,000, then shuffle will initially select a random examples from only the first 1,000 examples in the buffer.
 Once an example is selected, its space in the buffer is replaced by the next (i.e. 1,001-st) example, maintaining the 1,000 example buffer.

 .. note::
-    For perfect shuffling, you need to set the ``buffer_size`` to be greater than the size of your dataset.
+    For perfect shuffling, you need to set ``buffer_size`` to be greater than the size of your dataset.
 But in this case it will download the full dataset in the buffer.

 Moreover, for larger datasets that are sharded into multiple files, :func:`datasets.IterableDataset.shuffle` also shuffles the order of the shards.